State-College-Plone/WebServerAuth/README.txt

         and apparently succeed, only to be greeted with a Plone page that still has a "Log In" link.
 However, it's the only way to have user folders and yet not give them out to every Tom, Dick, and Harry your web server recognizes.
-If somebody cares to donate themes that fix the UI, I'm happy to include them.
+If somebody cares to donate themes that fix the UI, I'll be happy to include them.

     Strip domain names from usernames